If you've ever visited a website that served you an error page, you know how frustrating it is.

 5. Comb through your website’s code to find bugs.

-If there’s a mistake in your website’s code, your server might not be able to correctly answer requests from a content delivery network.
-Comb through your code to find bugs or copy your code into a development machine.
-It’ll perform a thorough debug process that will simulate the situation that your 504 Gateway Timeout Error occurred in and allow you to see the exact moment where things went wrong.
+Comb through your code to find any bugs or copy your code into a development machine.
+It’ll perform a thorough debug process that will simulate the situation in which your 504 Gateway Timeout Error occurred and allow you to see the exact moment where things went wrong.